lunisolar/magma/README.md

 It started with few interfaces that I happened to write and use.
-Then I found that extending, synchronising, and testing, and most of all making sure it is behaving consistently between growing number of classes that look and do almost the same except for the specifics of arguments and return value, is getting annoying.
+Then I found that extending, synchronising, and testing, and most of all making sure it is behaving consistently between growing number of classes (that look and do almost the same except for the specifics of arguments and return value) is getting annoying.
 So I started to moving those classes to the separate project.

 ### Main goals